Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Results and discussions

 In addition to the grid resolution and $n_f$, choosing an appropriate interpolation kernel and pressure scheme has been shown to be critical, as discussed in Section~\ref{sec:modified-ibm}.
 Figure~\ref{fig:34pt-procor-Mordant} demonstrates the effects of 1) the pressure correction vs. projection scheme (equation~\ref{eq:fluid-solver}k) and 2) the three- vs. four-point regularized Dirac delta functions (equation~\ref{3pt-stencil} vs. equation~~\ref{eq:4-pt-stencil}).
 Although these parameters have been shown to have important effects by past authors (i.e. Armfield and Street~\cite{Armfield2002-zl} compared pressure correction and projection in staggered formulation of fractional step method without IBM and Uhlmann~\cite{Uhlmann2003-ke} tested three- and four-point Dirac delta functions in a staggered grid without collisions), thorough studies with the collocated IBM method have not been conducted.
-Our results show that the effects of the pressure scheme and the Dirac delta function are not very significant for both low and high Reynolds number flows.
-In addition, the three-point Dirac delta function has the advantage that it reduces the computational cost when compared to the four-point function.
-Therefore, a combination of the three-point delta function and pressure projection scheme still produces results that most closely match the experiments.
+Our results show that a combination of the three-point delta function and pressure projection scheme produces results that most closely match the experiments for both low and high Reynolds numbers.
 In what follows, the three-point Dirac delta function and pressure projection scheme will be used.